Sopra-Steria-Norge-Kubernetes/CaaS-GitOps/doc/Continuous Integration and delivery with Tekton Pipelines.md

 ### Prerequisites
 * Have read and deployed a deployment as described in this document:
 	* [Tenant-application deployment](https://dev.azure.com/SolidCloudv2/SolidCloud/_wiki/wikis/SolidCloud.wiki/2350/Tenant-application)
+	* Have defined a container limit range in your tenant

 >[!NOTE]
 >The values set in the example below is just for this documentation purpose and should be replaced with the correct values for your configuration.